nh2/chrubuntu-anyos/README.md

 Note that on newer Chromebooks you likely don't need this; they can boot Linux without much effort.

 ## Motivation

 [ChrUbuntu](http://chromeos-cr48.blogspot.com/) ([archive link](https://web.archive.org/web/20190809090331/http://chromeos-cr48.blogspot.com/); see also [here](https://github.com/iantrich/ChrUbuntu-Guides/blob/d5996a3c1fd58a02973d50437ed35d735964932f/Guides/Installing%20ChrUbuntu.md)) made it possible to install Ubuntu on older Chromebooks, thus turning them into normal computers without "expiration date" (Google ends supporting older Chromebooks in ChromeOS after a few years).

-You can find my backup of the original ChrUbuntu in [`./chrubuntu/`]()

-While awesome, had some drawbacks:
+ChrUbuntu, while awesome, had some drawbacks:

 * The last update is from 2013.
 It installed Ubuntu <= 13.10, now vastly outdated.
 * It downloaded a disk image from the Internet.